 What is the average utilization rate for law firms?

-As the 2021 Legal Trends Report shows, the average lawyer bills 2.5 hours of their 8-hour workday (based on a survey conducted in 2019).
-That’s an average utilization rate of 31%.
-Average rates might vary based on practice area, geographical location, and how many years of experience a lawyer has.
+But the 2022 Legal Trends Report also shows that the average lawyer collects only $748 for every $1,000 of billable work.
+This means that law firms could collect up to 34% more revenue by optimizing their realization and collection rates.
+Keep in mind that average rates might vary based on practice area, geographical location, and how many years of experience a lawyer has.
 You can get a better sense of industry standards by reviewing average industry utilization rates.

 According to the 2021 Legal Trends Report, on average, full-time lawyers work 49.6 hours each week.
 Of course, this number will vary and in this context, we’re using it as a starting point for comparison.
 As for the number of billable hours attorneys work per year, this too will vary.
 Legal business consultants suggest that 1650 billable hours is a realistic goal for attorneys working at smaller firms.
 If we take 1650 billable hours and divide this by 50 weeks (assuming attorneys take two weeks of vacation), we get 33 billable hours per week.
 Now, we can divide this by the 49.6 figure mentioned above (average hours worked per week) and we get an average utilization rate of 66%—more than double the industry average in 2019.